tamura70/copris-examples/README.md

    - Click "launch" button
    - Wait for a while.
 Your browser will be redirected after the docker image is created.
 6. Modify/create Jupyter notebooks as you like in your browser!
-   - You can bookmark the Web page to access it later.
-The docker image will be kept at least for 12 hours.
 7. Download your notebooks into `copris-test` directory
    - Otherwise, your work will disappear in vain!
 8. Reflect your changes to the repositry